theComputeKid/tribo/doc/build-instructions.md

   - Debugging symbols enabled.
   - Address sanitisation enabled.
   - Static analysis checks enabled.

-Tests are built with all development configurations..
+[Documentation](#api-documentation) and tests are built with all development configurations.

+### API documentation

+If doxygen is present on the build system, then documentation for the project API is automatically generated [`build/html/index.html`](build/html/index.html).
+However, this is not checked in to the repository and the project must be built for it to happen.